Public borrowing rises in May as income tax falls

-LONDON, June 26 - Britain's government borrowed more than expected in May after income tax receipts fell and spending rose, in a sign the Conservative-Liberal Democrat coalition may struggle to meet its austerity target this year as the euro zone crisis rumbles on.
+LONDON Public borrowing was higher than expected in May after income tax receipts fell and spending rose, in a sign the government may face a struggle to meet

-Britain's economy fell into its second recession in four years at the start of 2012, and chancellor George Osborne has admitted his deficit reduction plan would take two more years than planned because of a weaker than expected economy.

-A weak economy plays havoc with government budgets by reducing the money generated from business and income taxes and driving up welfare spending because of higher unemployment.

-Bank of England Governor Mervyn King said on Tuesday the outlook had become bleaker because of the ongoing banking and debt crises in the euro zone - bad news for Osborne who needs a swift return of strong growth to give his deficit reduction plans any chance of success before the next election in 2015.

-"The combination of worsening public finances and renewed recession is likely to intensify calls for the government to change tack on it austerity programme," said Martin Beck at Capital Economics.

-Public sector net borrowing excluding interventions such as bailouts and support to the financial sector (PSNB-ex), the government's preferred measure of borrowing, came in at 17.943 billion pounds last month, up from 15.195 billion last May, the Office for National Statistics said.
+The Office for National Statistics said that public sector net borrowing excluding public sector interventions - the government's preferred measure - came in at 17.943 billion pounds last month, up from 15.195 billion last May.

 This was above economists' forecasts for 14.8 billion pounds and took borrowing in the fiscal year to date to 356 million pounds, compared with 24.470 billion a year ago.